Prisoner of war: U.S. Code of Conduct and terminology

 The United States Military Code of Conduct was promulgated in 1955 via Executive Order 10631 under President Dwight D. Eisenhower to serve as a moral code for United States service members who have been taken prisoner.
-It was created primarily in response to the breakdown of leadership and organization, specifically when U.S. forces were POWs during the Korean War.
+It was created primarily in response to the breakdown of leadership and organisation, specifically when U.S. forces were POWs during the Korean War.

 When a military member is taken prisoner, the Code of Conduct reminds them that the chain of command is still in effect (the highest ranking service member eligible for command, regardless of service branch, is in command), and requires them to support their leadership.
 The Code of Conduct also requires service members to resist giving information to the enemy (beyond identifying themselves, that is, "name, rank, serial number"), receiving special favours or parole, or otherwise providing their enemy captors aid and comfort.

 Since the Vietnam War, the official U.S. military term for enemy POWs is EPW (Enemy Prisoner of War).
-This name change was introduced in order to distinguish between enemy and U.S. captives.
+This name change was introduced to distinguish between enemy and U.S. captives.

-In 2000, the U.S. military replaced the designation "Prisoner of War" for captured American personnel with "Missing-Captured".
-A January 2008 directive states that the reasoning behind this is since "Prisoner of War" is the international legal recognized status for such people there is no need for any individual country to follow suit.
+In 2000 the U.S. military replaced the designation "Prisoner of War" for captured American personnel with "Missing-Captured".
+A January 2008 directive states that the reasoning behind this is since "Prisoner of War" is the international legal recognised status for such people there is no need for any individual country to follow suit.
 This change remains relatively unknown even among experts in the field and "Prisoner of War" remains widely used in the Pentagon which has a "POW/Missing Personnel Office" and awards the Prisoner of War Medal.